Jessica Huntley: Other activity

 The Bogle-L'Ouverture bookshop, opened by the Huntleys in Ealing in 1975, was one of the first Black bookshops in the UK, renamed as the Walter Rodney Bookshop following Rodney's assassination in 1980, and was a central hub for community action and creativity.

 Huntley was instrumental in the establishment of the International Book Fair of Radical Black and Third World Books, held between 1982 and 1995, of which she was joint director with John La Rose until 1984.

 Among other activism, in the 1980s Huntley was a co-founder with Margaret Busby and others of Greater Access to Publishing (GAP), a voluntary group campaigning for greater diversity within the mainstream publishing industry.

 Personal life

-In 1948, she first met Eric Huntley (born 1929), who was at the time a postal worker and trade union activist.
+In 1948, she first met Eric Huntley (1929–2026), who was at the time a postal worker and trade union activist.
 They married on 9 December 1950 and lived for a period in the village of Buxton.
 They co-founded a political study group that met in their rented house.
 They had two sons there: Karl (who was named after Karl Marx) in 1951, and Chauncey in 1952.

 Jessica Huntley died on 13 October 2013 at Ealing Hospital, survived by her husband Eric, their son Chauncey and daughter Accabre (named after one of the rebels in the Berbice slave uprising).
 Their son Karl died two years earlier, also on 13 October.
 Hundreds of people attended her funeral on 31 October at Southall's Christ the Redeemer Church, following which she was buried in Greenford Park Cemetery.